PrimaveraDeveloper/lithium/howto/howto-model-hello-world.md

 - `Return Value Type`: String
 - `Summary`: Returns a hello world message based on the input name.

-Having this new action select, use the context menu again to add a "Scalar Parameter" and set the following properties:
+Having selected this new action, use the context menu again to add a "Scalar Parameter" and set the following properties:

 - `Name`: InputName
 - `Type`: String